12 Tips for Learning Lines

 2 Ask a friend to help you.
 Friends can correct you on any mistakes you make, give you the cue lines and go back over any weak areas.

 3 Practise, practise, practise.
 This is the only way to make the lines stick.
 There is no such thing as a “photographic” memory.
-Everybody has to do this, even Kenneth Branagh.
+Everybody has to do this – even Kenneth Branagh, when he learned his lines backwards (see photo).

 5 There are several apps which can help with learning lines.
 Here are some I recommend: With Line Learner you record all the lines including those of other characters and then listen to them, leaving silent pauses to speak your own lines.
 With Rehearsal Pro you can upload a script and watch it scrolling by as you record your lines to listen to.